- Date : 03/06/2020

 - Read: 4 mins

-According to probability theory, uncorrelated asset classes would result in reduced price volatility with a lower risk of substantial loss.
+According to probability theory, uncorrelated asset classes would result in reduced price volatility with a reduced risk of substantial loss.
 However, how much diversification is too much?
-In fact, some of the most successful investors of our times have termed diversification as a tool adopted by those who have limited knowledge of the workings of the investment instruments.
+In fact, some of the most successful investors of our times have termed diversification as a tool adopted by those who have limited knowledge of the workings of the investment instruments to minimise portfolio risk.

 “Diversification is a protection against ignorance.
 Wide diversification is only required when investors do not understand what they are doing.’’- Warren Buffett